Isoflurane: Environment

 The average lifetime of isoflurane in the atmosphere is 3.2 years, its global warming potential is 510 (times greater than carbon dioxide) and yearly emissions as of 2015 were 880 tons.

 Veterinary use

 Isoflurane is used for the induction and maintenance of general anesthesia in horses and dogs.
+It is also used on koalas.

+Isoflurane is also commonly used in lab settings as general anesthesia for work on laboratory mice and rats.